Stay in an original art deco house or explore the famous São Jorge Castle from these cosy, upscale hotels in Portugal’s capital city.

-The Memmo Príncipe Real offers you a five-star stay in one of Lisbon’s up-and-coming neighbourhoods.
+The Memmo Príncipe Real offers a five-star stay in one of Lisbon’s up-and-coming neighbourhoods.
 It’s close enough to the nightlife of the Bairro Alto, but quiet enough for those wanting a relaxing evening away from the action.
-The cosy rooms have a laid-back, modern feel – ideal for couples or solo travellers.
-If you are looking to celebrate a special occasion, book the Exclusive Room as you can cuddle up by the fireplace located on an open-air terrace overlooking the city.
+The cosy rooms have a laid back, modern feel – ideal for couples or solo travellers.
+If you are looking to celebrate a special occasion, book the Exclusive Room as you can cuddle up by the fireplace, located on an open-air terrace overlooking the city.
 For a more budget-friendly view, try a speciality cocktail at its rooftop restaurant and cocktail bar, Café Príncipe Real.

 The Santiago de Alfama is the perfect destination for a bachelorette weekend or romantic getaway, with a prime placement on the seafront.
 Treat yourself with a care package at its in-house spa, The Beauty Bar, before you step your freshly pedicured toes onto the cobblestone streets of Lisbon’s oldest neighbourhood.
 Alternatively, have a leisurely breakfast at Audrey’s, the hotel’s restaurant with a sidewalk café, and then take one of the hotel’s custom-arranged day trips to nearby Sintra or Cascais.

 Enjoy all the convenience and amenities of a large hotel chain with the attention to detail of a boutique hotel at PortoBay Liberdade.
 Perks include an indoor swimming pool, 24-hour gym, a Turkish steam bath and an outdoor hot tub.
 Its location near Rossio Square means you will have easy access to all of Lisbon’s most popular sights, as well as lots of transportation options for exploring the city and beyond.